jamesmacaulay/react-bacon/README.md

 The stream is memoized by the `functionName`, and gets cleaned up with a `Bacon.End` when the component unmounts.

-### component.plug(stream, _[stateKey]_)
+### component.plug(observable, _[stateKey]_)

 Plugs a Bacon observable into the component's state, and returns an unsubscribe function.
 If a `stateKey` is given, then values from the observable are assigned to the given key.
-If no `stateKey` is given, the values must be whole state objects (assigned with `setState`, not `replaceState`).
+If no `stateKey` is given, the values must be objects which are passed directly to `setState` to assign multiple state keys at once.

 The component will unsubscribe from the stream when it unmounts.